 Upper-level Honors contracts provide motivated and academically driven students with an enriched academic experience that fosters intellectual growth, independent research skills, and specialized knowledge in their chosen discipline.
 They offer a platform for students to pursue their intellectual passions and contribute to the advancement of knowledge in their field while receiving mentorship and recognition from the Honors College and faculty advisors.

-Key features and benefits of upper-level Honors contracts:
+Key features and benefits of Honors contracts:

-- Upper-level Honors contracts allow students to design and pursue a customized learning experience tailored to their academic interests, goals, and career aspirations.
+- Honors contracts allow students to design and pursue a customized learning experience tailored to their academic interests, goals, and career aspirations.
 Students have the flexibility to explore specialized topics, delve deeper into their major field of study, or explore interdisciplinary connections.

-- Upper-level Honors contracts involve close collaboration with a faculty mentor.
+- Honors contracts involve close collaboration with a faculty mentor.
 This mentorship provides valuable guidance, expertise, and support throughout the project.
 The faculty mentor helps students refine their research objectives, navigate the research process, and provide feedback and mentorship to ensure academic rigor and success.

-- Engaging in an upper-level Honors contract cultivates and enhances critical thinking, problem-solving, and analytical skills.
+- Engaging in an Honors contract cultivates and enhances critical thinking, problem-solving, and analytical skills.
 Students learn to independently navigate scholarly literature, collect and analyze data, and make evidence-based conclusions.
 These skills are highly valued in academic and professional settings and contribute to students’ overall intellectual development.

 - The Honors Contract does not affect the student’s grade in the course.
 To receive honors credit for the course, the student must complete the contract satisfactorily.
 If a student does not complete the work specified in the contract, they do not receive honors credit, but the course grade is not affected.
 At the completion of the contract the Honors Office notifies the Registrar to add the “honors” notation to the course if the contract has been successfully completed.